panzerdp/dmitripavlutin.com/content/posts/070-reacr-state-mng/index.md

 }
 ```

-`const [names, dispatch] = useReducer(uniqueReducer, [])` enables the reducer `uniqueReducer` inside the component. `names` is the state variable that is an array of product names, and `dispatch` is a special function that accepts an action object.
+`const [names, dispatch] = useReducer(uniqueReducer, [])` enables `uniqueReducer`. `names` is the state variable holding the product names, and `dispatch` is a function to be called using an action object.

-When *Add* button is clicked, the button handler invokes `dispatch({ type: 'add', name: newName })`.
+When *Add* button is clicked, the handler invokes `dispatch({ type: 'add', name: newName })`.
 Dispatching an `add` action makes the reducer `uniqueReducer` add a new product name to the state.

-In the same way, when *Delete* button is clicked, the button handler invokes `dispatch({ type: 'delete', name })`.
+In the same way, when *Delete* button is clicked, the handler invokes `dispatch({ type: 'delete', name })`.
 Dispatching a `remove` action removes the product name from the state of names.

 ## 4. Conclusion

-An atomic state is something that can't be further divided into smaller states.
-You should favor creating atomic states inside of your components because they are easy to manage.
+A state variable should be responsible for one concern.

-If the state has a complicated update logic, then it's better to extract this logic out of the component into a custom hook.
+If the state has a complicated update logic, extract this logic out of the component into a custom hook.

-In the same way, if the state requires multiple operations, then it's a good idea to use a reducer to incorporate these operations.
+Same way, if the state requires multiple operations, use a reducer to incorporate these operations.

 No matter what rule you use, the state should be as simple and decoupled as possible.
-The component should not be cluttered with the details of how the state is updated: these should be a part of the custom hook or the reducer.
+The component should not be cluttered with the details of how the state is updated: these should be a part of a custom hook or a reducer.

 Confirming to these 3 simple rules will make your state logic easy to understand, maintain, and test.